MicroConsignment: The Problem

 Poverty is only a symptom of a real problem of lack of access to services and products.
 One solution to this problem — providing access to capital for entrepreneurs in the developing world - has been addressed through the microcredit revolution.
 Other innovations have been developed to address access to education and medical care, including medicines to treat AIDS and TB.
 However, a model that addresses a wide spectrum of issues, including chronic conditions such as pulmonary and gastrointestinal illnesses, vision problems, malnutrition, water scarcity, lack of energy, and the like, has not been effectively implemented at scale to date.
 Access can only be created if the product, place, price, and people work in concert to serve those in need in a manner that takes into account their cultural, social, and geographic conditions.

 The products necessary for solving problems of access - stoves, water filters, reading glasses, solar panels, and more - already exist.
 They simply need a way to reach the rural communities that have the greatest need.
 There is no lack of human capital or local entrepreneurial spirit eager to find solutions.
 Local transportation networks already reach vulnerable communities, and microcredit organizations are already dedicated to solving the problem of access to needed funds.
 What has been missing is a model that puts the pieces of the puzzle together.

 The Solution

 An MCM entrepreneur administers an eye exam to a community member in Concepción, a village of Quetzaltenango, Guatemala.

-The MCM aims to solve this puzzle by delivering essential products and services at affordable prices to the rural poor in the developing world.
+The MCM appears to solve this puzzle by delivering essential products and services at affordable prices to the rural poor in the developing world.
 MCM entrepreneurs, primarily young women and homemakers who work within defined territories, provide solutions to health problems, save families money, help individuals increase their productivity, and help protect the environment.
-MCM entrepreneurs offer solutions to help the population at the “base of the pyramid” — in this case, the most vulnerable rural communities — by addressing the “what” (essential products and services), the “who” (rural villagers), and the “where” (rural villages) by creating a highly scalable local distribution network that works to diagnose and address the myriad obstacles confronting these communities in a sustainable way.
+MCM entrepreneurs offer ways of assisting the population at the “base of the pyramid” — in this case, the most vulnerable rural communities — by addressing the “what” (essential products and services), the “who” (rural villagers), and the “where” (rural villages) by creating a highly scalable local distribution network that works to diagnose and address the myriad obstacles confronting these communities in a sustainable way.